OltanS/thesis_teleoperation_packages/README.md

 5. Setup [ROS Noetic](http://wiki.ros.org/noetic/Installation/Ubuntu) on your installation.
 6. Install [catkin_tools](https://catkin-tools.readthedocs.io/en/latest/installing.html).
 7. Create a catkin workspace.
-8. Install the universal robots ROS driver from [here](https://github.com/UniversalRobots/Universal_Robots_ROS_Driver) in your catkin workspace and follow its setup instructions up to the end of extracting calibration information.
+8. Install the [universal robots ROS driver](https://github.com/UniversalRobots/Universal_Robots_ROS_Driver) in your catkin workspace and follow its setup instructions up to the end of extracting calibration information.
 9. Install moveit_servo following the instructions [here](https://ros-planning.github.io/moveit_tutorials/doc/realtime_servo/realtime_servo_tutorial.html) in your catkin workspace.
 10. Download this repository into your catkin workspace.
 11. Build and source your catkin workspace. (use catkin build not catkin_make)